tautvydasversockas/CSharp_Beginners_Course/03-conditional-statements-and-logical-operators/README.md

 }
 ```

 We add if statement to check if we are in business hours.
 Here `DateTime` type is used.
-This time we access `Now` because `Today` contains only date without time.
+This time we access `Now` because `Today` contains date without time.

 Notice that we did not use `break`.
 If we return and do nothing else then `break` is not needed.

 ### Step 6

-Add a method call to the `GetOpenClosedText` from the text in our page.
+Add a method call to the `GetOpenClosedText` from the text on our page.

 ```cshtml
 <p>We are @GetOpenClosedText() right now.</p>